Gradient Descent Finds the Cubic-Regularized Non-Convex Newton Step: Acknowledgment

 \section{Acknowledgment}

+We thank Ziyi Chen for pointing out an error in the previous version of part (iii) of Lemma \ref{lem:rand-prop}.
 YC and JCD were partially supported by the SAIL-Toyota Center for AI Research.
 YC was partially supported by the Stanford Graduate Fellowship and the Numerical Technologies Fellowship.
 JCD was partially supported by the National Science Foundation award NSF-CAREER-1553086.

 \toggletrue{restatements}